tommm2/jinrup.dev/README.md

 - Change `config/site.ts`, `config/giscus.ts`, `app/sitemap.ts` to you own and Remove `content/*`.

 ## 📜 License
-This work is licensed under a Creative  by JHENG RONG JIN.
+This work is licensed by JHENG RONG JIN.

 - You are free to use this code as inspiration.
 - Please do not copy it directly.